 Excellent, practice-oriented basic education, renowned private and boarding schools, and world-class universities and technical colleges - these are the ingredients for the success of Switzerland's top-level educational landscape.
 These factors provide businesses in Switzerland with substantial, lasting benefits.
-In Switzerland, investors have no difficulty in finding well-educated, multilingual, motivated, and loyal employees.
-It is hardly surprising that Google and Novartis, two of the world's most attractive employers, have chosen to be located in Switzerland.
+In Switzerland, investors find well-educated, multilingual, motivat-ed, and loyal employees.
+It is hardly surprising that Google and Oracle, two of the world's most attractive employers, have chosen to be located in Switzerland.
 Major international companies work in close partnership with regional universities and recruit large numbers of highly educated employees from this high-quality pool.